Risk Management

 Risk Management Initiatives

-The Yamaha Group is engaged in efforts to develop and improve its risk management promotion structure and systems in order to boost risk response capabilities and to achieve healthy and transparent management.
+The Yamaha Group is engaged in efforts to develop and improve its risk management promotion structure and system in order to boost risk response capabilities and to realize healthy and transparent management.
 The Group implements risk management promotion based on the following policies.

 - We shall establish organizations and frameworks for risk management and work to enhance responsiveness to risk in order to maximize corporate value.